Patria Announces Second Quarter 2021 Investor Call

-GRAND CAYMAN, Cayman Islands, July 20, 2021 (GLOBE NEWSWIRE) -- Patria (PAX, Financial) announced today that it will release financial results for the second quarter 2021 on Thursday, August 19, 2021, and host a conference call via public webcast at 9:00 a.m.
+GRAND CAYMAN, Cayman Islands, July 20, 2021 (GLOBE NEWSWIRE) -- Patria (Nasdaq:PAX) announced today that it will release financial results for the second quarter 2021 on Thursday, August 19, 2021, and host a conference call via public webcast at 9:00 a.m.
 ET.

 To register, please use the following link: https://edge.media-server.com/mmc/p/66bsf8ek